 WordPress is a great platform for blogging, but it won’t guarantee an awesome site on its own.
 The entire design of your site and much of the functionality depends entirely on your theme.

-There are dozens, if not hundreds, of WordPress themes made specifically for travel blogs.
+There are dozens, if not hundreds, of WordPress themes made specifically for travel websites.
 They have embedded maps, images sliders, and beautiful blog displays.

 Travel blog themes